sheltermanager/asm3/doc/manual/wordkeys.rst

     Additional fields on the original owner can be accessed via OriginalOwnerFIELDNAME CurrentOwnerName
-    The name of the animal's current owner (fosterer or adopter) CurrentOwnerAddress
+    The name of the animal's current owner (fosterer or adopter) CurrentOwnerTitle
+    The title of the current owner CurrentOwnerFirstname / CurrentOwnerForenames
+    The first name(s) of the current owner CurrentOwnerLastname / CurrentOwnerSurname
+    The last name of the current owner CurrentOwnerAddress
     Current owner's address
 CurrentOwnerTown